Callan (TV series): Series 2: 15 episodes (1969)

-Series 3 : 9 episodes (1970)
+Series 3: 9 episodes (1970)

 The third series, the first in colour, saw Callan still recovering from having been shot and struggling to come to terms with his situation.
 Interviews with Snell (the Section's doctor) and poor shooting range results portrayed Callan as a barely-functioning human being, whose future with the Section looks to be in serious doubt.
 If Callan is to be of any use to Hunter, something has to spark him into life.
 In league with Meres' younger, brasher, edgier and unpredictable replacement, James Cross (played by Patrick Mower), the new Hunter concocts a scenario whereby Callan's energies are incited into real emotions that can be turned against the enemy.
 The remaining eight episodes see the revitalised yet ever-more world-weary assassin cover more ground, including one episode where love comes unexpectedly into his life, and which has the (expected) unexpected ending.

-Series 4 : 13 episodes (1972)
+Series 4: 13 episodes (1972)

 The final set of thirteen episodes was broadcast in 1972.
 This saw Callan develop further than before.
 An unsuccessful mission results in Callan being interrogated in a Russian prison but he is exchanged by the Soviets for one of their agents.
 Now he is known to them, he has become a liability.
 What to do with The Section's top agent is solved by promoting him to the position of Hunter – a post he dislikes as much or even more than actually serving under a Hunter.
 However, this move by his masters has motives, and he is eventually relieved of his duties after an incident in which he re-enters the fray as an agent, which was against the rules.
 He is replaced as Hunter by his predecessor.
 The final three episodes form a trilogy based around the defecting Soviet agent Richmond (played by T. P. McKenna), which was sub-titled The Richmond Files.

-Reunion TV Movie : Wet Job (1981)
+Reunion TV movie: Wet Job (1981)

 The 1981 feature-length television story Wet Job, written by Mitchell and produced by ATV (without the original theme music or logo), rounded off the saga with a positive ending to the story of Callan and Lonely.
 Callan has become the proprietor of a military memorabilia shop when he is recruited by the new Hunter for one more job.
 Alas, he has to do this alone: Lonely has become a dapper gent, engaged to be married, and with enough self-confidence to defy Callan's request for help.
-In the end, Callan completes the task, survives, and even ends up with a girlfriend.
+Callan gives Lonely a Krugerrand as a wedding present.
+As the nemesis, George Sewell becomes the last character to be shot by Callan.
+In the end, Callan completes the task, survives, feels used again, and even ends up with a mature girlfriend (played by Angela Browne).